ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ### Improving Operations

-1. Install a web server on each instance, so the default health checks work well.
+- Install a web server on each instance, so the default health checks work well.

-1. Enable keep-alive timeout.
+- Enable keep-alive timeout so the ELB to backend connection stays open

-1. Enable Path MTU Discovery
+- Enable Path MTU Discovery

+- Use TCP if your application does NOT use common HTTP codes

+- When using TCP

 ### General Config Problems